klasske/wp_image_autorefresh/readme.txt

 Yes, you can sue the shortcode multiple times and set different refresh intervals for each.

 == Changelog ==

+= 1.1 =
+* Images are only reloaded when they are in a window which currently has focus.

 = 1 =
 * Initial release.